German underground horror: History of German underground horror

+Legality in Germany

+Films that glorify violence are not technically illegal in Germany, but titles (meaning a specific medium) can be "confiscated" (beschlagnahmt) by courts.
+However, the term is very misleading, because private possession is completely legal (excluding only child and youth pornography, although no film of the horror genre with this content is currently known).

+But handing out or advertising such a medium to minors is a criminal offense.
+Distribution and making available to the public is also punishable, although "distribution" is not to be understood in the conventional sense.
+Legal commentaries on this law explain that distribution (sale, gifting, etc.) for personal use within a small, controllable group of people does not fall under the term "distribution", provided no further distribution of the medium is intended.
+Film exchange fairs with separate adult areas for booths selling restricted movies are therefore possible and are regularly organized in Germany.

+Production, purchase, delivery, keeping in stock, offering, advertising, importing or exporting are only permitted as long as they do not serve the above-mentioned prohibited purposes.

+Popular examples of "confiscated" movies are Braindead, Halloween II, The Beyond, City of the Living Dead, Cannibal Holocaust, I Spit on Your Grave 2, Wrong Turn 5: Bloodlines, Day of the Dead and Hobo with a Shotgun.

 Ratings' effect on German underground horror

 Once a film has been rated by the German ratings board, that is its rating for both cinema and video releases.
 It is legal to have two versions of a film.
 Often, there is a cut "FSK 16" version (equivalent to the R-rating by the MPAA) released in cinemas and an uncut "FSK 18" version (equivalent to an NC-17 rating) on video.
 Films rated "FSK 18" are not stocked by all video shops, which affects rentals of violent German horror.

 In Germany, there is also a category above "FSK 18" entitled "indiziert" or "on the index".
 "Indizierte" films are treated the same way as pornography.
 Distribution companies, cinemas, and video shops cannot advertise these films, nor can they be openly on display—unless a shop is open to "adults only".
 However, it is legal to sell and buy such material.
 Many video rental stores have back rooms or basements for such merchandise.

-Examples of "indizierte" films include Cannibal Ferox, Cannibal Holocaust, Last House on the Left, From Dusk Till Dawn, and Dario Argento's Profondo Rosso (Deep Red).
+Examples of "indizierte" films include Cannibal Ferox, Cannibal Holocaust, Last House on the Left, From Dusk till Dawn, and Dario Argento's Profondo Rosso (Deep Red).
 Several of these films were released uncut in Germany, but were subject to the limitations listed.
 Others were edited and then released as "indiziert".

-Some movies, e.g. Braindead, are completely banned in Germany (mostly for glamorizing violence), as it is illegal even to sell them to adults.
-These movies are "indiziert" as well as "beschlagnahmt" ("judicially confiscated").
-While selling these kinds of media is strictly prohibited, it is legal to buy or own such movies.